aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/named-ranges/delete-named-ranges/_index.md

 ---

 ## **Introduction**
-If there are too many defined names or named ranges in the Excel files, we have to clear some for they are not referred again.
+If there are too many defined names or named ranges in the Excel files, we have to clear some because they are not referenced again.

 ## **Remove Named Range in MS Excel**